svenyurgensson/imperator-redactor/README.md

 ## License

-MIT License.
+This ruby gem is under MIT License.
 Copyright 2012 Yury Batenko jurbat@gmail.com

+Meanwile imperavi redactor is under it's own license, so you should check it too: http://redactorjs.com/download/